goern/ludus/README.md

 ## Getting started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live OpenShift Cluster.
+These instructions will get you a copy of the project up and running on a live OpenShift Cluster.

 ### Deployment